hamza-elyaaqoubi/training/README.md

-## training node express passport passport-stormpath stormpath
+## training

-This exemple allows how to make a simple node js application
+This exemple allows how to make a simple node js application by using the following librairies :

+*node
+*express
+*passport
+*passport-stormpath
+*stormpath

 ## Installation and Usage